An Overview of Display Types

 Series & Legends

-Toggle whether or not you want to view the legend of the analysis.
+Toggle to view or hide the legend of the analysis.

 Did you find what you were looking for?